IntersectMBO/cardano-formal-specifications/README.md

 The [formal specification](https://github.com/input-output-hk/peras-design/blob/main/src/Peras/SmallStep.lagda.md) of the Peras protocol was built with a focus on conformance testing: a testing model has been lifted into Agda and proofed sound with respect to the formal specification of Peras.

 ## Leios

+The [formal specification](https://github.com/input-output-hk/ouroboros-leios-formal-spec) for Leios implements different variants of the Leios Protocol.
+In addition to the relational specification there is also a deterministic specification, that can be run as model in conformance tests.